-Cause Solution Press the Ctrl and Esc keys at the same time (or press the Windows logo key) to display the Start menu.
-Use the arrow keys to select Shut Down and then press Enter.
-After the shutdown is complete, plug the mouse connector into the back of the computer (or the keyboard) and restart Windows 8.1: 1.
-Press the Windows logo + l to open the Settings charm.
-2. Use the arrow keys to select Power , and then press Enter .
-Use the arrow keys to select Shut Down, and then press Enter.
-After the shutdown is complete, plug the mouse connector into the back of the computer (or the keyboard) and restart Windows 10: Press the Ctrl and Esc keys at the same time (or press the Windows logo key) to display the Start menu.
-Use the arrow keys to scroll to and select the power icon at the top right on the menu, and then press Enter.
-Use the arrow keys to select Shut Down, and then press Enter.
-After the shutdown is complete, plug the mouse connector into the back of the computer (or the keyboard) and restart Program in use has stopped responding to commands.
+Cause Solution Mouse connector is not properly plugged into the back of the computer.
+Shut down the computer using the keyboard.
+Windows 7: Press the Ctrl and Esc keys at the same time (or press the Windows logo key) to display the Start menu.
+2. Use the arrow keys to select Shut Down and then press Enter.
+After the shutdown is complete, plug the mouse connector into the back of the computer (or the keyboard) and restart.
+Windows 10: Press the Ctrl and Esc keys at the same time (or press the Windows logo key) to display the Start menu.
+2. Use the arrow keys to scroll to and select the power icon at the top right on the menu, and then press Enter.
+3. Use the arrow keys to select Shut Down , and then press Enter.
+After the shutdown is complete, plug the mouse connector into the back of the computer (or the keyboard) and restart.
+Program in use has stopped responding to commands.
 Shut down the computer using the keyboard then restart the computer.
 Mouse may need cleaning.
-Remove the roller ball cover on the mouse and clean the internal components.
+Remove the roller ball cover on the mouse and clean the interna components.
 Mouse may need repair.
 See the Worldwide Limited Warranty for terms and conditions.
 Computer is in Sleep state.
 Press the power button to resume from Sleep state.
-CAUTION: When attempting to resume from Sleep state, do no hold down the power button for more than four seconds.
+CAUTION: When attempting to resume from Sleep state, do not hold down the power button for more than four seconds.
 Otherwise, the computer will shut down and you will lose any unsaved data.